pr4j3sh/react-firebase/README.md

 > You can replace `myapp` with the desired name of your choice.

-### Environment Variables

-Make sure to initialize environment variables in the `.env` file:
+- Make sure to initialize environment variables in the `.env` file:

 ```plaintext
 VITE_FIREBASE_API_KEY=